samgiles/reactive-job-queue/README.md

 object must be identical to the job received from the queue in the processor function.

-- `job` the job to move into the complete state
+- `job`  - (Object) the job to move into the complete state
-- `callback` the callback to call when this operation completes.
+- `callback` - (Function) the callback to call when this operation completes.